Why You Can’t Sleep at Night, Based On Your Myers-Briggs® Personality Type

 ESTP sleep tip

 You’re up late because you convinced your friends that white-water rafting under the moonlight would be a fun adventure.
-But now that you’re actually in the raft, people are starting to complain about the icy-cold water (it is March after all) and the fact that the moon is hiding behind the clouds.
+But now that you’re actually in the raft, people are starting to complain about the icy-cold water and the fact that the moon is hiding behind the clouds.
 Wimps.
 You try to rally the troops and get them pumped up for the adventure, but it’s not working.
 Eventually, people start bailing out of the raft and you’re left alone to navigate the rapids by yourself.
 As you finally make it to shore, you realize you lost one of your friends somewhere along the way.
 You spend the rest of the night searching for them, but you never find them.

 Read This Next: Understanding ESTP Sensing